-- 6.1.
-The Company does not make facilitation payments or "kickbacks" of any kind.
+6.1 The Company does not make facilitation payments of any kind.
 Facilitation payments are usually small, unofficial payments that are made to secure or speed up a routine administrative action.
-They are not common in the UK, but they are commonly made in some other jurisdictions. - 6.2.
-Anyone asked to make a payment on the Company's behalf should be mindful of the reason for the payment and whether it is a proportionate amount given the goods or services provided.
-A receipt should always be obtained detailing the reason for the payment.
+They are not common in the UK, but they are commonly made in some other jurisdictions.

-6.3.
+- 6.2 Anyone asked to make a payment on the Company's behalf should be mindful of the reason for the payment and whether it is a proportionate amount given the goods or services provided.
+A receipt should always be obtained detailing the reason for the payment. - 6.3 All OnPath People must avoid any activity that may lead to a facilitation payment, or suggest that the Company will make or accept a facilitation payment. - 6.4 The Company does not make "kickback" payments of any kind.
 Kickbacks are typically payments made in return for a business favour or advantage.
-All parties must avoid any activity that may lead to a facilitation payment or kickback, or suggest that the Company will make or accept a facilitation payment or kickback.
+All parties must avoid any activity that may lead to a kickback, or suggest that the Company will make or accept a kickback.

-7. Sponsorship, Donations and Contributions
+7. Sponsorship, donations and contributions

-- 7.1.
-The Company does sponsor certain events in order to raise its profile in the business community.
-Corporate sponsorship must be authorised by the Compliance Officer or his or her nominated representative(s) who will ensure that sponsorship is for a legitimate business purpose and that no adverse inferences can be drawn. - 7.2.
-The Company does not make contributions to political parties. - 7.3.
-The Company will make charitable donations to support its activities.
-All donations made on behalf of the Company must be approved by the Compliance Officer to ensure they are not used to facilitate or conceal bribery.
+- 7.1 The Company does sponsor certain events in order to raise its profile in the business community.
+Corporate sponsorship must be authorised by the Compliance Officer or his or her nominated representative(s) who will ensure that sponsorship is for a legitimate business purpose and that no adverse inferences can be drawn. - 7.2 The Company does not make contributions to political parties. - 7.3 The Company will make charitable donations to support its activities.
+All donations made on behalf of the Company must be in accordance with our Charitable Giving Guidelines.